 Disliking or hating oneself is extremely painful; so painful that for many people it is a wound they are never able to face.
 The quickest and most common way out of escaping emotional pain is by externalizing it.

 We externalize pain every time we create a negative circumstance in our life path.
 These situations act as scapegoats for pain and enable us to blame something or someone outside of ourselves, rather than view them as the mirrors that they are.
 It’s much easier to blame our emotional pain on disease, dysfunctional relationships, empty bank accounts, or unfulfilling careers than it is to face up to our own self-hatred.
 As painful as it may be to admit, the amount of suffering you’re experiencing in life is directly related to how much you dislike yourself.
-If you loved yourself, you would either create more positive experiences, or you would perceive your so-called “negative” situations differently.

 There is really only one effective comeback to any of those complaints, and fortunately it’s a short one.
 It comes in the form of two little words; “SO WHAT??”